DazuDev/DazuDev/README.md

 </div>

 <div style="text-align: justify;"> <!-- Yep...
 Text justification, Idk what I'm doing :) -->
-<p>Hello!
-In this section, I'll talk a bit about myself.<br><br>
+Hello!
+In this section, I'll talk a bit about myself.

-To start, I'm someone who loves technology, more specifically programming, developing software, and assembling components that ultimately result in hardware.<br><br>
+To start, I'm someone who loves technology, specifically programming, software development, and assembling components that result in functional hardware.<br><br>

-<br>When I have time to study, I study programming languages for fun and end up doing mini projects.
-The latest projects aimed to automate processes and actions in Windows using files with extensions like .bat/.vbs/.reg/.ps1/…., another project aimed to create an app with a graphical interface to download high-quality videos and sound from YouTube using the video's URL.
-It had various download options such as .MP4/.MOV/.MP3/.AAC/.HEVC, and I did it using the Python programming language.
-The last school project I did was creating a 2D "Simulator" of an earthquake detector and a "simulator" of an earthquake recorder.
-I did this last project using Python, Rust, and various libraries and dependencies.</p>
+When I have free time to study, I delve into programming languages and enjoy working on small projects.
+My recent projects have focused on automating processes and actions in Windows using files with extensions like .bat, .vbs, .reg, .ps1, among others.
+Additionally, I've developed an application with a graphical interface to download high-quality videos and audio from YouTube using Python.
+This application offers various download options such as .MP4, .MOV, .MP3, .AAC, .HEVC.

+Recently, as part of a school project, I created a 2D "Simulator" of an earthquake detector and a "simulator" of an earthquake recorder, using Python, Rust, and various libraries and dependencies.
 </div>

 <div>